Slug-Boi/cocommit/README.md

 *^please note if you use another shell than bash you will need to look up how to do it in that shell^*
 [Powershell Guide](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/set-alias?view=powershell-7.4)

 Once you've created an alias for the program you need to set an env variable (authors_file) in your shell.
-This should be the path pointing to your authors.txt file
+This should be the path pointing to your author.txt file

 you can now run it using the alias shorthand you assigned it to
 ## Usage: